JG-exe/tracking_time/README.md

 For this project, I use JetBrains' Android Studio with the Gemini 2.5^ Pro as integrated assistant to speed up the development.
 I also use Claude Sonnet 4.6^ to help me with the file structure as I learn.
-I also use Claude Sonnet 4.6^ to help me with the file structure as I learn.

 ---